Skip to Content

 Queenstown Marathon, New Zealand, November

-This is one of New Zealand’s newest and hands down, most spectacular marathon for the scenery.
+If you’re looking for a smaller marathon but a truly memorable one, it has to be New Zealand’s newest and hands down, most spectacular Queenstown marathon for the scenery!
 This running festival also includes a half marathon, 10km and 3km runs for the whole family between the Crown Ranges and the Remarkables and runs through the best of Queenstown.